 In the past decade, nearly 20 studies have found a strong, persistent pattern in surveys and behavioral experiments from over 40 countries: individual exposure to war violence tends to increase social cooperation at the local level, including community participation and prosocial behavior.
 Thus while war has many negative legacies for individuals and societies, it appears to leave a positive legacy in terms of local cooperation and civic engagement.
 We discuss, synthesize and reanalyze the emerging body of evidence, and weigh alternative explanations.
 There is some indication that war violence especially enhances in-group or “parochial” norms and preferences, a finding that, if true, suggests that the rising social cohesion we document need not promote broader peace.

 Contested Ground: Disentangling Material and Symbolic Attachment to Territory.
 With Guy Grossman and Devorah Manekin.
-Revising and Resubmitting to Political Science Research and Methods.
+Conditionally accepted at Political Science Research and Methods.
+[Paper] [Appendix] [Replication]

-A large literature argues that territorial disputes are prone to conflict because of the value of territory to publics, whether due to its strategic and material worth, or to its intangible, symbolic value.
-Yet despite the implications of the distinction for both theory and policy, empirically disentangling the material from the symbolic has posed a formidable methodological challenge.
-We propose a method for assessing the nature of individual territorial attachment, drawing on a series of survey experiments in Israel.
-Our empirical analysis illustrates how the distribution of territorial preferences in the domestic population can have powerful implications for conflict and its resolution.
+Territorial disputes are prone to conflict because of the value of territory to publics, whether due to its strategic and material worth, or to its intangible, symbolic value.
+Yet despite the implications of the distinction for both theory and policy, empirically disentangling the material from the symbolic has posed formidable methodological challenges.
+We propose a set of tools for assessing the nature of individual territorial attachment, drawing on a series of survey experiments in Israel.
+Using these tools, we find that a substantial segment of the Jewish population is attached to the disputed West Bank territory for intangible reasons, consisting not only of far-right voters but also of voters of moderate-right and centrist parties.
+This distribution considerably narrows the bargaining space of leaders regardless of coalitional configurations.
+Our empirical analysis thus illustrates how the distribution of territorial preferences in the domestic population can have powerful implications for conflict and its resolution.